ARMmbed/mbed-client-example-6lowpan/README.md

 * Deregister from ARM mbed Device Connector.
 * Disconnect the client from the mesh network.

-**Note**: This application does not work with mbed Device Server (mbed DS).
-If you want to use mbed DS, please check the example and instructions [here](https://github.com/ARMmbed/mbed-client-example-6lowpan/tree/device_server).

 ## Switching to Thread

 By default, the example application makes a **6LoWPAN ND** type of bootstrap.
 To change the bootstrap mode to **Thread**